acobenario/blazedemo-automation/README.md

 ```

 ## Why I Built This
-I’m passionate about QA and automation and wanted to create a project that reflects what I’ve learned so far.
-This project allows me to practice real-world skills and gain hands-on experience with testing tools and frameworks.
+I’m passionate about QA and wanted to create a project that reflects my skillset as a QA automation engineer.

 --